By Mayo Clinic Staff

 Doctors trained in pediatric cardiology, cardiovascular diseases, cardiovascular surgery and other areas treat adults and children with atrial septal defects at Mayo Clinic's campus in Minnesota.
 Doctors in the Center for Congenital Heart Disease manage all aspects of complex congenital heart disease.

-For appointments or more information, call the Division of Cardiovascular Diseases at 507-284-3994 from 8 a.m. to 5 p.m.
+For appointments or more information, call the Department of Cardiovascular Medicine at 507-284-3994 from 8 a.m. to 5 p.m.
 Central time, Monday through Friday, or complete an online appointment request form.

 - U.S. Patients